syncfusion-content/flutter-docs/Flutter/chart/methods.md

 {% endhighlight %}

-## ZoomOut method in zoomPanBehavior
+## zoomByFactor method in zoomPanBehavior

-The [`zoomByFactor`]() method changes the zoom level using zoom factor.
+The [`zoomByFactor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/zoomByFactor.html) method changes the zoom level using zoom factor.
 Here, you can pass the zoom factor of an axis to magnify the plot area.
 The value ranges from 0 to 1.

 {% highlight dart %}